OmkarBorhade98/Tolkien-Text-Generator/README.md

 # Tolkien-Text-Generator
+WORK IN PROGRESS :)

 Hi!
-Working on creating a GenAI Model using RNN(Recurrent Neural Network) that can generate text in writing style of Tolkien.
+Creating a GenAI Model using RNN(Recurrent Neural Network) that can generate text in writing style of Tolkien.